 A central tenet of their success is the importance of the team.
 Nothing compromises the team and it is the manager’s role to see that this happens.
 In this light, it is easy to understand why Jim Gavin steers away from the limelight, is slow to engage with the media and is reluctant to take the plaudits and celebrity status that is often bestowed on an All Ireland winning manager.
 Gavin instead, suggests that it is all about the players and their success and they must always come first.

 As a young man, Jim Gavin went to serve in the Irish defence forces.
 In an interview with Michael Moynihan in the Irish Examiner in 2016, Gavin relayed a story of one of his first meetings after enlisting.
 It was with the late great Dermot Earley of Roscommon football fame who was then an officer of Oglaigh na hEireann.
-“I was 18 and I hardly knew who he was, but I remember his first words to me – "the biggest reward you will have in this world is from doing something well and to the best of your ability."
+“I was 18 and I hardly knew who he was, but I remember his first words to me – “The greatest reward that you’ll ever get in life is the satisfaction of doing something well and doing it to the best of your ability”.
 That’s what we said to the Dublin players”.

 In a managerial context that is how he sees himself too – that he is there to serve; to be the best that he can be and in this light, he seeks out the best advice, and expects the same from his backroom team.
 In the same interview, he stated that they had a very open leadership style where player’s opinions were both encouraged, valued and treated equally irrespective of their playing status - star player or unused sub.